jakeblackburnn/portfolio-template/README.md

 ## Usage

-1. start local server
+1. start local server using nodemon
     ```bash
     npm start
     ```
+    OR
+    ```bash
+    nodemon ./server.js
+    ```
 2. navigate to local web address (localhost:3000)

-3. Customize the project for your needs, find a resonable hosting provider, and serve your personalized portfolio website!
+3. Customize the project for your needs, find a reasonable hosting provider, and serve your personalized portfolio website!

 ---